-Here’s another example:
+Here’s an example:

-Here’s an example.
 Jane works for a wildlife charity and her salary is $3,000 per month.
 She rents out her spare room on Airbnb, which gives her an additional income of $900 per month.
 She then deducts the interest on her student loan ($150), which is an above-the-line deduction, to arrive at a gross monthly income of $3,750.

 What is Net Income?

 Net income is the income remaining after expenses are deducted from the total revenue.
 In other words, net income is the amount you make after factoring in all of your costs.
 Like gross income, net income can be calculated for your personal finances or a business.